grants for grads product

 - Meet OHFA income and purchase price limits.
 The limits vary by county.

-- Apply for the grant within 24 months of graduating from an educational institute recognized by the Ohio Board of Regents having earned an associate's, bachelor's, master's, or doctoral degree
+- Apply for the grant within 48 months of graduating from an educational institute recognized by the US Department of Education's Database of Accredited Postsecondary Institutes having earned an associate's, bachelor's, master's, or doctoral degree

 - Obtain a mortgage through an OHFA participating lender